johkelly/KinectGamePlayer/README.md

 # Running
 1. Navigate to KinectGamePlayer/bin/x86/Debug
-2. Copy the two text files from preprocessedData at the root of the repository here
+2. Copy the two text files from preprocessedData at the root of the repository here (You can also use the SkeletonRecorder and HistogrammerRunner programs to record and prepare different data)
 3. You can now run the utility from Visual Studio or via the executable binary KinectGamePlayer.exe in the folder

 # Supporting Projects In The Solution